ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/soil_implementation.md

 ## Model overview

-The soil models stores the size of a large number of soil pools within a [SoilPools class](virtual_ecosystem.models.soil.pools.SoilPools).
+The soil model stores the size of a large number of soil pools within a [PoolData class](virtual_ecosystem.models.soil.pools.PoolData).
 These pools are generally densities of carbon, nitrogen of phosphorus.
-The soil model is updated by numerically integrating the [calculate_all_pool_updates method](virtual_ecosystem.models.soil.pools.SoilPools.calculate_all_pool_updates) of the class.
+The soil model is updated by numerically integrating the [calculate_all_pool_updates method](virtual_ecosystem.models.soil.pools.SoilPools.calculate_all_pool_updates) of the [SoilPools](virtual_ecosystem.models.soil.pools.SoilPools) class.
 This method calculates how much the soil pools should change based on a large number of processes:

 1. Soil receives inputs from litter decay and the decay of animal necromass (simulated within the animal model).
 These inputs are split into dissolved and particulate forms,